-By Train - The nearest railway station is located at a distance of around 1.3 km in Rameswaram.
+By Train.
+The nearest railway station is located at a distance of around 18 km in Rameswaram.
 So, it won’t be an issue for you to travel to this place via rail networks.
-It has good connectivity via Madurai, Coimbatore, Delhi, Hyderabad and other important cities.
+It has good connectivity via Madurai, Coimbatore, Hyderabad and other important cities.
 The journey will take you around 1 or 1-and-a-half day on average to reach this place.
-You will have to cover further distance through some means of local transport such as a cab or perhaps a bus.
+You will have to cover further distance through some means of local transport such as a cab or perhaps a local rickshaw or auto.